toddaustin/css-team-project-2/escape.md

 ## Syntax

-Introduction to the syntax/usage.
-A example of CSS syntax is below:
+The syntax for encodeURI() is as follows

 ```
      encodeURI(URI);